YBIO/LAG/README.md

 ## Inference
 1. Prepare the dataset as introduced in `datasets/ISPRS.py`
-2. Run script in the terminal `sh inference.sh`
+2. Run script in the terminal `python eval`

 ## License